-Automatic Monitoring (AMON)
+• Automatic Monitoring (AMON)

-When AMON is enabled on any trunk group, if a configurable number of member links fails, all internal ports (or those for affected VLANs if VLAN monitoring is active) are disabled in order to trigger NIC failover.
+When AMON is enabled on any LAG, if a configurable number of member links fails, all internal ports (or those for affected VLANs if VLAN monitoring is active) are disabled in order to trigger NIC failover.

 AMON is available only in the XPAR context.
 It does not apply to SPAR domains.
-For details about AMON, see "Layer 2 Failover (Auto Monitor)" on page 285.
+For details about AMON, see Chapter 28, "Layer 2 Failover with AMON."